Joensja/LiveScope/README.md

-# 🧭 Arduino Motor Control with Magnetometer and PID
+# 🧭 Arduino Live Transducer pole

-This Arduino project is a feature-rich motor control system that supports manual and automatic modes, Bluetooth control, heading correction using a magnetometer and PID, EEPROM storage, and dual motor/sensor configurations.
+This Arduino project is a motor control system that supports manual and automatic modes, Bluetooth control, heading correction and dual motor/sensor configurations.

 ---

 ## ⚙️ Features

-- Manual control via buttons (left/right)
+- Manual control via buttons/pedal (left/right)
-- Sweep mode with configurable angle and speed
+- Sweep mode with configurable angle
+- Sweep mode activated depending on there the motor is at the moment.
+- Setable manual and sweep speed independently
 - Compass mode using magnetometer + PID controller
 - Bluetooth (HC-05) communication with live tuning
 - EEPROM storage for speed, PID values, and settings
 - Supports both L298N and L298P motor drivers
-- Works with POS switch or Hall sensor
+- Works with micro switch or Hall sensor(Work in progress)
-- Built-in calibration for heading direction
+- Built-in calibration for heading direction in compass mode
+- Menu system via buttons or bluetooth(Terminal or Android App)
+- Buzzer feedback for settings and modes

 ---